Executive Chairman of the Board

-Since becoming 100% ESOP-owned, InfoWorks has experienced a five-fold growth in stock price and a doubling of revenue with an increase in EBITDAE in excess of 250%.
+Since becoming 100% ESOP-owned, InfoWorks has experienced more than a ten-fold growth in stock price and a tripling of revenue with an increase in EBITDAE in excess of 500%.

 Jim’s philosophy is that high employee morale leads to superior client satisfaction, and he makes hiring decisions based on the integrity, attitude, and aptitude of prospective employees.
+Since 2007, InfoWorks has been named one of the Best Places to Work in Nashville by the Nashville Business Journal every year but one.
 In 2014, the initial year of the award and each year since, InfoWorks has been awarded the Tennessean’s Top Workplaces award.
-Since 2007, InfoWorks has been named one of the Best Places to Work in Nashville by the Nashville Business Journal 10 times.

 Prior to forming InfoWorks, Jim spent 32 years with IBM in Nashville in various management and marketing positions.